May 9, 2020

 It's easy to miss something if you aren't looking for it.
 Fighter pilots use something called the “OODA Loop” to do this.
 OODA stands for Observe, Orient, Decide and Act.
 These two systems can help you be more ready to respond to hazards by making critical decisions on the job.
 Being aware of our surroundings is key to all of this.

-- Condition White, Unprepared - This is the majority of people!
+- 0 - Unprepared - This is the majority of people!
 These people are completely unprepared and unaware of their surroundings.
-In Condition White you may be in deadly danger and not realize it.
-If you are assaulted in Condition White, you are unlikely to be able to effectively respond and you may be seriously injured or killed.
-Condition White is the person walking the street wearing earbuds, music turned up and looking at the ground.
+In this condition you may be in deadly danger and not realize it.
+If you are assaulted, you are unlikely to be able to effectively respond and you may be seriously injured or killed.
+This condition is the person walking the street wearing earbuds, music turned up and looking at the ground.

-- Condition Yellow, Prepared - This is a state of relaxed alertness and situational awareness.
-In Condition Yellow although you are not aware of any specific situation that may call for immediate action, you know that you may have to defend yourself today.
+- 1 - Prepared - This is a state of relaxed alertness and situational awareness.
+In this condition although you are not aware of any specific situation that may call for immediate action, you know that you may have to defend yourself today.
 Defense might mean fight or flight.
 You understand that the world is full of hazards, many of which are human, and that your readiness to take action can help avoid these threats.
-If you are attacked in Condition Yellow, you will probably prevail.
+If you are attacked in this condition, you will probably prevail.

-- Condition Orange, Alert - You become aware of the possibility of a threat in your immediate area.
-In Orange, you understand that you may have to fight or run away, immediately, today.
+- 2 - Alert - You become aware of the possibility of a threat in your immediate area.
+In this condition, you understand that you may have to fight or run away, immediately, today.
 You begin actively looking for threat indicators and start an OODA Loop of potential threats.
 Someone is shouting profanities and coming toward me -- what’s in their hands, do they have a weapon or their fists clenched?
 Can you safely leave the area?
 Should you?

-- Condition Red, Action - You have decided to act the instant the threat’s behavior warrants an immediate response.
+- 3 - Action - You have decided to act the instant the threat’s behavior warrants an immediate response.
 This is Fight right NOW or Flight, run away as fast as you can.

-- Condition Black is panic or the total breakdown of physical and mental performance, you freeze.
+- 4 - Freeze - is panic or the total breakdown of physical and mental performance, you freeze.
 You do not want to find yourself here!

 All right, let's take these skills you just read about and apply them to a newsgathering situation.
 What would you do?